Every Breath You Take (film): Plot

 James files a formal complaint against Philip with the Washington Board of Psychiatry, and Philip is suspended from his practice until it is fully investigated.
-James also befriends Lucy, who has a history of discipline and drug problems stemming from her grief over losing her brother, and they soon form a romantic connection.
-Lucy expresses a desire to run away, and he persuades her to pack her bags so they can do so together, but then later ignores her phone calls, leaving her heartbroken.
+James also befriends Lucy, who has a history of discipline and drug problems stemming from her grief over losing her half-brother, and they soon form a romantic connection.
+Lucy expresses a desire to run away, and James persuades her to pack her bags so they can do so together, but then later ignores her phone calls, leaving her heartbroken.

-When Grace's car breaks down, James conveniently appears and offers her a ride home.
+When Grace's car breaks down, James conveniently appears and offers her a ride.
 He purposely misses a turn and begins driving erratically, then knocks Grace unconscious as she attempts to alert Philip.
 Philip chases them down and saves Grace.
 Back at home, they tell Lucy that James is a dangerous man but she does not believe them, obsessed by her idea of their relationship.
 Philip receives a call from Dr. Toth who tells him that James admitted himself to a psychiatry facility due to auditory hallucinations.
 Philip visits James who admits that he read Daphne's notes about her therapy with Philip, and about Philip's family background.
 As he is escorted back into his cell, James maniacally tells Philip that he "still smells" Grace.

 Philip finally receives Shadow Cast and sees the real James Flagg on the back cover, exposing the James they have all met as an American man called Eric Dalton, Daphne's abusive ex-boyfriend.
 Philip discovers that Eric is psychotic; he killed Joan to make Daphne distraught in hopes that she would return to him, and when she didn't, he murdered Daphne.
 Philip realizes Eric has been taunting his family because Philip had helped Daphne end her relationship with Eric.
-Philip calls Dr. Toth to order him to lock Eric down, but Eric has already escaped after killing security guards.
+Philip calls Dr. Toth to order him to lock Eric down, but Eric has already escaped after killing security guard.